jesa974/QRCode-Verifier/README.md

 # QRCode-Verifier

-How to add the libraries to the projet ?
+How to add the libraries to the project ?

     Step 1 - File -> Project Structure -> Librairies -> + (New project library)
     Step 2 - Select all the .jar and click OK